awslabs/amazon-documentdb-tools/operations/document-compression-updater/README.md

  --file-name                                    Starting name of the created log files --update-field                                 Field used for updating an existing document.
 This should not conflict with any fieldname you are already using
- --wait-period                                  Number of seconds to wait between each batch --batch-size'                                  Number of documents to update in a single batch
+ --wait-period                                  Number of seconds to wait between each batch --batch-size                                   Number of documents to update in a single batch
 ```